yasirmansoori/git-cheatsheet/readme.md

 git rm <filename.ext> -> to remove a file directly from the directory git rm --cached <filename.ext> -> to remove a file directly from the directory and send it to untrack position
-git rm -f -> to delete forcefully a file from staged area and whatsoever
+git rm -f -> to delete forcefully a file from staged area and whatsoever git branch -> to show all branches git branch <branch name> -> to create a new branch by given name git checkout <branch name> -> to switch to that branch